Shopify/quilt/packages/function-enhancers/README.md

 ### `memoize`

 The memoize decorator creates a function that memoizes the results of the function it is decorating.
-The cache key for storing the results are based on the first argument provided to the memoized function.
+The cache key for storing the results is based on the first argument provided to the memoized function.
 If the memoization key cannot be inferred from the first argument alone, a `resolver` should be passed in to ensure a unique key. (ex: the unique key is in the second argument, or the unique key is a combination of a few arguments)

 Know that memoization will be skipped on server process and the cached results have a maximum limit of 50 entries on a first in first out basis.